 - African Sideneck turtle hatchlings will likely prefer nightcrawlers, small feeder fish, and shrimp as a large majority of their diet.
 Pellets may or may not be accepted at first.

 - Baby Painted turtles are attracted to wiggling foods such as small fish and insects, but will also benefit from algae and leafy vegetables.
 Luckily, this type of turtle accepts pellets from a very young age, which could be a good staple diet, along with the greens.

 - Map turtle hatchlings need a diet of pellets and live foods such as worms, small insects, or fish.
 Map turtles are not picky eaters and will usually accept pellets from early on.

-- Aside from quality carnivore pellets, Baby Snapping turtles should eat primarily worms, bugs, feeder fish, snails.
+- Aside from quality carnivore pellets, Baby Snapping turtles should eat primarily worms, bugs, feeder fish, or small snails.
 You should also supply their diet with leafy greens, but only once a week when they’re young.

 Usually, a young turtle will need to maintain its high-protein diet for the first 6 to 12 months of its life.